Torah Ecology: Balak 2018 (Numbers 22:2 – 25:9)

-“Plants and animals…equal members of a spiritual round table…” Those words and the spiritual space they created for me helped me sharpen my focus in the Torah study project I had undertaken and gain a slightly different perspective.
+“Plants and animals…equal members of a spiritual round table…” Those words and the spiritual space they created for me helped me sharpen my focus in the Torah study project I had undertaken.
+I gained a slightly different perspective on my topic.
 The idea that life other than human has an equal place at the spiritual round table resonates deeply with me.
-I like to imagine that the world in the first three chapters of Genesis was both memory and vision even though in general, the Torah asserts the sanctity and superiority of human life.
-The world of the Garden is a world in which humans negotiated with other animals the rules governing their shared habitat.
+I like to imagine that the world in the first three chapters of Genesis reflects that idea.
+In general, the Torah seems to assert the sanctity and superiority of human life.
+But what if those first three chapters are both memory and vision?
+What if the world of the Garden is one in which humans negotiated with other animals the rules governing their shared habitat?

-That world receded for me as I progressed through the Torah story this time, although as I worked my way through it, I was alert to the animals’ story and surprised at how it paralleled the human story.
-Finally, I got stuck in the pages of Leviticus, a book I have always appreciated for its literary artistry and applied theology, a theology expressed through the body.
-This time, though, I was put off by the clinical descriptions of dissecting animal bodies, animals killed in substitution for human lives that in the Torah world should have been forfeit.
+Finally, I got stuck in the pages of Leviticus, a book I have always appreciated for its literary artistry and applied theology, theology expressed through the body.
+This time, though, I was jarred by the clinical descriptions of dissecting animal bodies.
+Worse, these animals were killed as a substitution for human lives.

-I appreciate that Leviticus represents a deep consciousness of the preciousness of all life and of human moral responsibility in relation to it, something we often lack in today’s world where life and death and brutality happen far away from us in hidden spaces.
-Yet as hard as I tried to understand what animal sacrifice meant to those who practiced it, what deep wellsprings of meaning it tapped, how it felt to those who experienced it, I couldn’t get there.
+Leviticus represents a deep consciousness of the preciousness of all life and of human moral responsibility in relation to it.
+This is a consciousness we often lack in today’s world where life and death and brutality happen far away in hidden spaces.
+Yet as hard as I tried to understand what animal sacrifice meant to those who practiced it, I couldn’t.
 And I had to take a break for a while.

-Jacob Milgrom, in the JPS Torah Commentary to Numbers, points out that the story of Balaam’s ass is an interpolated folk tale (Num.
+Jacob Milgrom, in the JPS Torah Commentary to Numbers, says the story of Balaam’s ass is an interpolated folk tale (Num.
 22:22-35).
-This explains why it presents inconsistencies and contradictions in relation to the story into which it is inserted, including a very different image of Balaam, a negative image which gains dominance in both Jewish and Christian traditions.
-The surrounding story, and older tradition, presents Balaam as a faithful servant of G-d, which led to some favorable rabbinic comparisons with both Moses and Abraham.
+This explains why it presents inconsistencies and contradictions in relation to the story into which it is inserted.
+Among these inconsistencies is a very different image of Balaam from earlier, more traditional images.
+Earlier traditions present Balaam as a faithful servant of G-d.
+The story of Balaam’s ass, though, presents a negative image that gains dominance in both Jewish and Christian traditions.
+The surrounding story, and older tradition, presents Balaam as a faithful servant of G-d.
+The older tradition led to some favorable rabbinic comparisons with both Moses and Abraham.

 Here is the story of Balaam and the she-ass (from Sefaria.org):